 How To Choose a Christian University or College

-Affordability: It's essential to choose a college where you can afford tuition costs and other fees.
+It's essential to choose an affordable Christian college where you can afford tuition costs and other fees.
 This can help ensure you don't have to take out expensive student loans and may also lead to a higher return on your educational investment.

 Like secular schools, Christian colleges must be accredited in order to qualify as degree-granting institutions.
 There are six institutional accrediting agencies that assess colleges and universities in different parts of the country.
 A Christian college that is institutionally accredited has been assessed based on its course offerings, curricula, faculty, and student facilities and has been determined to meet rigorous, nationally standardized benchmarks for academic excellence.

 Unlike secular schools, Christian colleges must also receive accreditation from faith-based organizations to show that they've adopted religious teachings and practices in their curricula and campus life.
 There are four such nationally-based organizations recognized by the Council for Higher Education Accreditation, including the Association for Biblical Higher Education, Association of Advanced Rabbinical and Talmudic Schools, Commission on Accrediting the Association of Theological Schools, and the Transnational Association of Christian Colleges and Schools.